 - “I’m not ready to write yet – I’m not feeling creative”

 - “I need to get it all straight in my head first – I can’t start until I have worked out the flow and angle”

 - “I don’t have enough time to finish so I can’t start”

-- “I’m not good enough – who wants to read what I have to say anyway”
+- “I’m not good enough – who wants to read what I have to say anyway.”

 If you are a typical writer, then it’s highly likely you have thoughts similar to these.
 (I certainly have these types of thoughts just about every time I sit down to write.)
-And the problem is they trigger a feelings of hopelessness and make it all seem so much harder.
+And the problem is they trigger feelings of hopelessness and make it all seem so much harder.
 So the net result is all the wrong things get done – not what we really need to do.

 Well, according to the researchers, the secret is to get ‘real’ about our thoughts and stop them in our tracks.

-This opens us up to different ways of seeing, changes our emotions about the situation and energises us into taking action and getting writing.
+Getting real opens us up to different ways of seeing, changes our emotions about the situation and energises us into taking action and getting writing.

-Here’s some more realistic, accurate and helpful thoughts we can use to dispute our automatic thoughts that will have us typing away faster and more productively:
+Here are some more realistic, accurate and helpful thoughts we can use to dispute our automatic thoughts that will have us typing away faster and more productively: